vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/3 Collision Matrix 3D.md

 +-------------------------------+--------+-----------+---------------------+----------------+-------------------+-----------------------------+
 |**Kinematic Rigidbody Trigger**|N       |N          |N                    |N               |N                  |N                            |
 +-------------------------------+--------+-----------+---------------------+----------------+-------------------+-----------------------------+

-You can read more about this and see a copy of this matrix in the Unity docs [here](https://docs.unity3d.com/Manual/CollidersOverview.html).
+^^^ You can read more about this and see a copy of this matrix in the Unity docs [here](https://docs.unity3d.com/Manual/CollidersOverview.html).

-:::info
+:::info{.inline}
 If you are using a Character Controller you may be looking for the [OnControllerColliderHit](https://docs.unity3d.com/ScriptReference/CharacterController.OnControllerColliderHit.html) message
 :::